abhinavrajdev/door-unlock-ditactor-aurdino-nodejs-python/README.md

 HOW T USE ??

+>> First  and  <<

+1. Upload the sketch to your Arduino board.
->> First install all packages using: npm i <<
+2. Install all packages using: npm i.

-1. Run the python script
+3. Run the python script and keep it running.
-2. Run the node file.
+4. Start the node server and keep it running.
-3. Use the front end to send the request.
+5. Use the front end to contact to node Server.

+NOTE:- You might need to change the Arduino code to convert analogue signal to digital signal and send it throught Serial communication, and set port carefully, ( here I am using macbook air m1 with a USB to type C convertor. ).

 DONE !!!